Companion planting: Which vegetables should I use?

 One year, I filled a 33 feet (10 meter) long deep bed with 48 very short rows of vegetables and used a system of mixing and layering above-the-ground and below-the-ground plants.
 The result was a very long harvesting period and an amazing amount of food.
 Fantastic!

 Here are some of my favorite combinations.
 These vegetables grow nicely together in a limited space:

-- Corn + lettuce, low-growing snap beans, beetroot, tomatoes, squash or pumpkin
+- Corn + lettuce, low-growing snap beans, beetroot, tomatoes, zucchini or pumpkin

 - Asparagus + salad, beetroot, parsley or snap beans